-- Exact date(s) and time(s) of the alleged incident(s) - The alleged perpetrator's name - The names of witnesses or potential witnesses - The location of the alleged incident - Any text messages, emails or social media posts related to the incident
+- Exact date(s) and time(s) of the alleged incident(s) - The alleged perpetrator's name (if known).
+If not known, providing information about their physical description is helpful. - The names of witnesses or potential witnesses - The location of the alleged incident - Any text messages, emails, or social media posts related to the incident

 Some survivors may find it useful to write this information down.
-The University recognizes that traumatic incidents of relationship violence can make memories of the incident difficult to recall.
+The University recognizes that traumatic incidents of sexual violence or misconduct can make memories of the incident difficult to recall.
 The process may take time, so writing down memories and recollections can be helpful when sharing information with the University.